 - They are not environmentally friendly.

-Maintaining a Concrete Fireplace
+Maintaining A Concrete Fireplace

-- Make sure you use the right wood.
+- Make sure you use suitable wood.

 - Install smoke and carbon monoxide alarms.